 - Any topics or subtopics to be covered

-A writer should be able to take your brief and write unique, high-quality content that has the potential to perform well organically.
+A writer should be able to take your brief and write unique, top-notch content that has strong potential to perform well organically.

 Bonus: Check expertise for YMYL content